SeanyWang/despecs/LGspecs.md

 <img src="lgimg/fig5.jpg"> | `<page><img><caption>城圖-1</caption><text>東 太山行宮 [continue typing all texts]</text></img></page>`<br /><br />`<page><img><caption>城圖-2</caption><text>大士閣 <unr />洞 北 [continue typing all texts]</text></img></page>`<br /><br />**Note:** This map spans two pages and its caption (*城圖*) also spans the two pages.
 In this case, type the entire caption between every page's `<caption>` tags and add *-[number of page]* to the caption, i.e. `<caption>城圖-1</caption>`.
 <img src="lgimg/fig7.jpg"> | `<page><img><caption>星野圖</caption><text>東 危 北 南 虛 西</text></img></page>`<br /><br />**Note:** This image's caption is embedded within. -->

-The following is a more complicated scenario, featuring an image that spans two sequences, mixed in with regular texts and lists:
+The following is a more complicated scenario, featuring an image that spans two sequences, mixed with regular texts and lists:

 ![multi-seq image 1](lgimg/fig8.jpg)